anuragteapot/iitpConnect/README.md

 ## Setup
 1. PHP 7.0 or above
-2. Install any server Xampp or Apache2 etc.
+2. Install any server Xampp.
 3. Clone this repo to your server folder dir.
 4. Change permission of folder to 777 or full permission.
 5. Now run this application in browser.